-- Students are subject to the academic requirements outlined in the catalog/check sheet used during the year they entered the College with a declared major.
-When a student declares or changes their program/major, the program/major requirements that are in effect at that time will apply, as set forth in the College Catalog (http://catalog.sussex.edu). - Students will be invited to the May commencement ceremony of the year they apply.
+- Students are subject to the academic requirements set forth in the catalog/check sheet in use during the year they entered the College with a declared major.
+When a student declares or changes their program/major the requirements of the program/major that are in effect at that time will apply, as set forth in the College Catalog (http://catalog.sussex.edu). - Students will be invited to the May commencement ceremony of the year they apply.

 Students who apply late may miss the opportunity to participate in the May Commencement Ceremony.
-Students participating in the May Ceremony will become graduates upon successful completion of all program requirements. - Degree candidates are required to satisfy all prerequisite courses. - You must complete all required coursework with no less than a cumulative 2.0 average. - You must fulfill all graduation requirements, including the Foundations for Success and the Capstone Course for their program. - Students should check with their respective advisors or the Student Success Center to determine specific responsibilities.
+Students participating in the May Ceremony will become graduates upon successful completion of all program requirements.

+- Degree candidates are required to satisfy all prerequisites courses. - You must complete all required course work with no less than a cumulative 2.0 average. - You must fulfill all graduation requirements including the Foundations for Success and the Capstone Course for their program. - Students should check with their respective advisors or the Student Success Center to determine specific responsibilities.